 Transcend isn’t alone here either, I found an Xcellon reader on B&H, doing the same thing.
 It ships with both Type-A to USB3 micro-b and Type-C to USB3 micro-b cables and therefore is a “USB-C” product.

-My second grip is the way that USB-C cables feel to me like charging cables, not actual USB cables.
+My second gripe is the way that USB-C cables feel to me like charging cables, not actual USB cables.
 A large part of the reason I feel like this is the difficulty I’ve had in finding Type-A to Type-C cables that support USB3.1 Gen 1 Super Speed (or faster) connections.
 The vast majority of the cables I kept coming across on Amazon were USB2 only cables intended for charging a phone or tablet with only USB2 connections.

 This is another problem with the type-c standard.
 The only thing that’s required in a USB-C port, and cable, is USB 2 capabilities.
 USB 3.1 super speed isn’t a requirement, especially if you’re terminating the cable with a Type-A connector on the other end.